fast-pack/streamvbyte/README.md

 #### Benchmarking with CMake

-After building, you may run our benchmark as follows:
+After building (with `-DSTREAMVBYTE_ENABLE_TESTS=ON`), you may run our benchmark as follows:

 ```
-./build/test/perf
+./build/perf
 ```

+On Apple Silicon, run it with `sudo` to enable the hardware performance counters (instructions, cycles, branch and cache misses); on Linux you may instead relax `kernel.perf_event_paranoid`.
 The benchmarks are not currently built under Windows.

 ### 2. Building with Makefile: